 One DNO responded based on its categorised data rather than those set out in the scenario matrix.

 Two DNO respondents provided their answer in reference to the number of unregistered MPANs per scenario as set out in the scenarios matrix.
-One DNO predominantly reported unregistered consumers under scenario 1 and some under scenario 4.
-Another DNO reported a greater range of unregistered consumers across scenarios 4, 5, 6, 8 and 9.
+One DNO predominantly reported unregistered customers under scenario 1 and some under scenario 4.
+Another DNO reported a greater range of unregistered customers across scenarios 4, 5, 6, 8 and 9.

-Question 2: All Parties: Please briefly set out your current process for managing unregistered consumers in each of the scenarios?
+Question 2: All Parties: Please briefly set out your current process for managing unregistered customers in each of the scenarios?

-Each respondent provided a company specific process for managing unregistered consumers.
+Each respondent provided a company specific process for managing unregistered customers.
 The majority of respondents focused on determining the responsible Party for the unregistered consumer i.e. whether it is the Supplier rather than the DNO and to refer the consumer to complete a conventional registration process.
 The approach was then broken down in to scenarios such as:

 whether it is a failure in a new connection process or not,